 Since the introduction of the AICUZ program in the 1970's, there has been an on-going cooperative effort between the Navy and the county to respect both the mission of the NAS and the welfare of the surrounding community.
-In 2007 the Commissioners of St. Mary's County and representatives of the NAS signed an agreement to (among other things):
+In 2016 the Commissioners of St. Mary's County and representatives of the NAS renewed a 2007 agreement to (among other things):

-Meet at least twice a year to discuss identified and potential new encroachment threats, monitor the progress on identified

-1 encroachment remedies and related matters,

-2 review new and proposed development in the

-3 AICUZ and nearby areas, discuss potential

-4 changes to the zoning ordinance, and initiate

-5 additional cooperative action needed to
+- Meet at least twice a year to discuss identified and potential new encroachment threats, monitor the progress on identified encroachment remedies and related matters, review new and proposed development in the AICUZ and nearby areas, discuss potential changes to the zoning ordinance, and initiate additional cooperative action needed to address encroachment; - ii.
+Communicate through the technical evaluation committee on the review of proposed development; - iii.
+Collaborate on communication efforts to inform the public about the nature of encroachment threats and local actions that can reduce or eliminate those threats. - 1.2.8 Enhanced Use Lease (EUL)

-6 address encroachment;

-7 ii.
-Communicate through the technical evaluation

-8 committee on the review of proposed

-9 development;

-10 iii.
-Collaborate on communication efforts to inform

-11 the public about the nature of encroachment

-12 threats and local actions that can reduce or

-13 eliminate those threats.

-14 1.2.8 Enhanced Use Lease (EUL)

-15 The Department of Defense is authorized to make underutilized, 16 non-excess land and buildings available for lease to a public or 17 private entity on a long-term basis.
+The Department of Defense is authorized to make underutilized, non-excess land and buildings available for lease to a public or private entity on a long-term basis.
 Property can be leased for cash or in exchange for in-kind services.
-The EUL under 18 19 consideration at NAS would involve a 50 year lease with a 20 developer in exchange for in-kind services consisting of the 21 construction, operation, and maintenance of a 600,000 square foot work campus for 3,000 employees.
-In addition to office 22 space, the proposed campus could accommodate research and 23 development and light industrial activities that would support 24 25 the Navy mission.
+The EUL under consideration at NAS would involve a 50 year lease with a developer in exchange for in-kind services consisting of the construction, operation, and maintenance of a 600,000 square foot work campus for 3,000 employees.
+In addition to office space, the proposed campus could accommodate research and development and light industrial activities that would support the Navy mission.

-26 1.2.9 Joint Land Use Study (JLUS)
+1.2.9 Joint Land Use Study (JLUS)

-The NAS annually generates \$6.6 billion for the economy and 27 creates or supports 41,185 jobs, according to a 2010 Maryland 28 29 Department of Business and Economic Development study 30 entitled Measuring Economic Impact of Maryland's Military 31 Installations, making this installation vital not only to national 32 security but also to the economic security of the State of 33 Maryland.
-A JLUS is a common planning process that is conducted around military installations throughout the country 34 to prevent urban encroachment, safeguard the military mission, 35 36 and protect public health, safety, and welfare.
-The JLUS for the

-- 37 NAS was completed in January 2015 with participation by the - 38 affected jurisdictions, including St. Mary's County.
-It is - 39 sponsored by the Tri-County Council for Southern Maryland. - JLUS recommendations have been taken into consideration in - this Plan.
+The NAS annually generates \$6.6 billion for the economy and creates or supports 41,185 jobs, according to a 2010 Maryland Department of Business and Economic Development study entitled Measuring Economic Impact of Maryland's Military Installations, making this installation vital not only to national security but also to the economic security of the State of Maryland.
+A JLUS is a common planning process that is conducted around military installations throughout the country to prevent urban encroachment, safeguard the military mission, and protect public health, safety, and welfare.
+The JLUS for the NAS was completed in January 2015 with participation by the affected jurisdictions, including St. Mary's County.
+It was sponsored by the Tri-County Council for Southern Maryland.
+JLUS recommendations have been taken into consideration in this Plan.

-- 42 1.2.10 Patuxent River Naval Air Museum and Visitors Center - The museum preserves and interprets the history of naval - aviation at the NAS.
-The new building provides an inviting - gateway into Downtown and supports redevelopment goals.
+1.2.10 Patuxent River Naval Air Museum and Visitors Center

+The museum preserves and interprets the history of naval aviation at the NAS.
+The new building provides an inviting gateway into Downtown and supports redevelopment goals.